 - No. 3: If the out-of-state counsel only wants documents, plan in advance for how those documents will be used in court.

 - No. 4: Read the rules.
 Follow the rules.
 Then accept the gray areas.

 And below are all posts on out-of-state subpoenas.

-(Post below is updated with the code sections that went into effect on January 1, 2013, under Georgia’s revised evidence code.
-Only the code sections have changed; the text is the same. – RBP) Yesterday the UIDDA, as drafted in HB 46, went into effect in Georgia.
+(Post below is updated with the Georgia code sections that went into effect on January 1, 2013. – RBP) Yesterday the UIDDA, as drafted in HB 46, went into effect in Georgia.
 Here are the highlights: 1.
 There are now two procedures for issuing subpoenas in Georgia for out-of-state matters, the UIDDA and the UFDA: […]